 What happens if there are atypical findings in Lyme disease?
 A case report by Sharma from the Mayo Clinic in Minnesota describes a 45-year-old man who presented to the emergency room with weakness, chills and oral pseudomembrane (which can be caused by thrush), along with multiple cellulitic-appearing skin lesions.

-“Our case did not exhibit typical target lesions,” says Sharma.
+For instance, Sharma reports, “Our case did not exhibit typical target lesions.”
 Instead, the patient had a “large erythematous, warm, rash without central clearing over the left lower quadrant, with similar but smaller rashes on abdomen and back and scattered white patches on surface and side of tongue.”

-Three weeks prior, the man had been on a camping trip, after which he developed headaches, fever, malaise, fatigue, generalised weakness and generalised joints, muscle and back pain, writes Sharma in the British Medical Journal.
+Three weeks prior, the man had been on a camping trip, after which he developed headaches, fever, malaise, fatigue, generalized weakness and generalized joints, muscle and back pain, writes Sharma in the British Medical Journal.
 Ibuprofen alleviated his symptoms but only briefly.

 Doctors suspected oral pseudomembrane was due to HIV or mono.
 But these conditions were later ruled out.
 They also suspected that methicillin-resistant Staphylococcus aureus skin infections were causing the atypical rashes.
-So, he was prescribed Vancomycin.
+And so, he was prescribed Vancomycin.

-He was empirically started on doxycycline for Lyme disease and his symptoms improved.
-The Western blot test was positive and he was diagnosed with early disseminated Lyme disease.
+Eventually, Western blot test results came back positive and the patient was diagnosed with early disseminated Lyme disease.

-Upon follow-up at four weeks, the man’s rash and symptoms had completely resolved.
+At his 4-week follow-up visit, the man’s rash and symptoms had completely resolved.

-The author reminds doctors not to overlook Lyme disease.
-“Lyme disease can have unrelated findings like oral pseudomembrane, lymphadenopathy that may lead one to suspect alternative diagnosis like acute HIV or infectious mononucleosis.”
+The author reminds doctors that Lyme disease can cause unusual presentations.
+“Lyme disease can have unrelated findings like oral pseudomembrane, lymphadenopathy that may lead one to suspect alternative diagnoses like acute HIV or infectious mononucleosis.”

 - Sharma U. Disseminated Lyme disease presenting as multiple non-target cellulitic-appearing skin lesions and oral pseudomembrane.
 BMJ Case Rep. 2018;2018.